-- 1. Select Tools > Options. - 2.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
 Select the Fax-on-demand tab. - 3.
-Select Advanced... to open the Advanced Fax-on-demand Options dialog box. - 4.
+Select Advanced... to open the Advanced Fax-on-demand Options menu box. - 4.
 From the End of input drop-down menu, select the key that callers can press to signal that they have finished entering their fax number. - 5.
 From the Cancel drop-down menu, select the key that callers can press to cancel their fax-on-demand request. - 6.
 Select OK.